Rubenciio/Rubenciio/ReadMe.md

 # 💫 About Me:
-🔭 I’m currently working on works of personal growth.<br>👯 I’m looking to collaborate on any project, mainly python but also I'm searching for develop web page projects.<br>🤝 I’m looking for help with anyone, and if we have benefit try to colaborate with any ONG.<br>🌱 I’m currently learning more of Python, HTML and CSS also I'm satrting with JavaScript.<br>💬 Ask me about anything that you need, about my knowledge.<br>⚡ I like to make interactive work that makes it fun for the user.<br>📫 How to reach me osnirula1@gmail.com
+🔭 I’m currently working on works of personal growth.<br>
+👯 I’m looking to collaborate on any project, mainly python but also I'm searching for develop web page projects.<br>
+🤝 I’m looking for help with anyone, and if we have benefits, I will try to collaborate with any ONG.<br>
+🌱 I’m currently learning more of Python, HTML and CSS also I'm satrting with JavaScript.<br>
+💬 Ask me about anything that you need, about my knowledge.<br>
+⚡ I like to make interactive work that makes it fun for the user.<br>
+📫 How to reach me: osnirula1@gmail.com

 ## 🌐 Socials: